qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-1)change RGB to YUV color space for combining color image three channel edge information into the Y space(luma)
+1)change RGB to YUV color space for combining color image three channel edge information into the Y space(luma).
+So we can use reduce the data number by using y space image and if use the U,V space, can make image more unique.

 ![alt text][image2]

-2)use a subtractive local normalization,and a divisive local normalization to extract image edge information( Reference: Pierre Sermanet and Yann LeCun.Traffic Sign Recognition with Multi-Scale Convolutional Networks.)
+2)use a subtractive local normalization,and a divisive local normalization to extract image edge information( Reference: Pierre Sermanet and Yann LeCun.Traffic Sign Recognition with Multi-Scale Convolutional Networks.) it is good for data sparsing and cluster.

 ![alt text][image3]